DE9856/leetcode-solutions/Python/README.md

-This is where I'll be posting the answers of Leetcode questions that I'll be solving in Python programming Language
+This is where I'll be posting the answers to Leetcode questions that I'll be solving in Python programming Language